nosas/blog/toonvision/classification/article.md

     </figure>
 </details>

+Toons progress through the game by completing ToonTasks and acquiring rewards.
+Ultimately, the goal is to eliminate the Cogs from the streets and acquire the most powerful gags.

+#### ToonTasks

+A ToonTask is a quest given by ToonTown NPCs in which Toons must complete in order to earn rewards.
+Tasks include:

+- Talking to other NPCs
+- Defeating specific Cogs or specific number of Cogs
+- Retrieving items from defeated Cogs
+- Defeating Cog buildings

+Rewards include jellybeans (currency), laff points (health points), gag advancement (weapons), access to other areas of the game and [more](https://toontown.fandom.com/wiki/ToonTask).

 ### Cog

 There are 4 Cog suits: Bossbot, Lawbot, Cashbot, and Sellbot.
 Each suit has 8 Cogs, totaling 32 unique Cogs.

+<font style="color:red">TODO: Insert photo of unique Cog suits</font>

 ### Why is it important for Toons to classify Cogs?